-The Morningstar Wide Moat Focus Index tracks companies that earn Morningstar Economic Moat Ratings of wide whose stocks are trading at the lowest current market prices relative to our fair value estimates.
+The Morningstar Wide Moat Focus Index tracks companies that earn Morningstar Economic Moat Ratings of wide and whose stocks are trading at the lowest current market prices relative to our fair value estimates.

 How has this collection of undervalued high-quality stocks performed this year?
-Pretty well: The index has beaten the broad-based Morningstar US Market Index for the year to date by nearly 6 percentage points as of this writing.
-The undervalued wide-moat stocks included in the index have beaten the broader market for the trailing three-, five-, and 10-year periods, too.
+Pretty well: The Morningstar Wide Moat Focus Index outperformed the broad-based Morningstar US Market Index for the year to date by nearly 7 full percentage points as of Dec.
+16, 2022.
+The undervalued wide-moat stocks included in the index beat the broader market for the trailing three-, five- and 10-year periods, too.

-With those performance numbers on the index’s side, its constituents are a fertile hunting ground for investors looking for high-quality stocks trading at cheap prices.
+With those performance numbers on the index’s side, its constituents are a fertile hunting ground for long-term investors looking for high-quality stocks trading at cheap prices.

 In an effort to keep the index focused on the least-expensive high-quality stocks, Morningstar reconstitutes the index regularly.
 The index consists of two subportfolios containing 40 stocks each, many of which are overlapping positions.
 The subportfolios are reconstituted semiannually in alternating quarters on a “staggered” schedule.

-These stocks were added to the Morningstar Wide Moat Focus Index on June 17, 2022.
+These stocks were added to the Morningstar Wide Moat Focus Index on Dec.
+16:

-These stocks were removed from the Morningstar Wide Moat Focus Index on June 17, 2022.
+These stocks were removed from the Morningstar Wide Moat Focus Index on Dec.
+16:

 Morningstar thinks that companies with wide economic moats have significant advantages that allow them to successfully fend off competitors for decades.
-Companies can carve out their economic moats a variety of different ways—by having high switching costs, through strong brand identities, or by possessing economies of scale, to name just a few.
-For a deeper dive into the concept of economic moats, read What Makes a Moat?
-And to learn more about (or get a refresher on) Morningstar’s approach to buying stocks, visit Morningstar’s Guide to Stock Investing.
+Companies can carve out their economic moats in a variety of different ways—by having high switching costs, through strong brand identities, or by possessing economies of scale, to name just a few.
+For a deeper dive into the concept of economic moats, read “What Makes a Moat?“ And to learn more about (or get a refresher on) Morningstar’s approach to buying stocks, visit “Morningstar’s Guide to Stock Investing.”